quiver-php/quiver/README.md

 ### 01. Installation

 Include Quiver as a dependancy for your project using [Composer](https://getcomposer.org/).
-In this example setup, our project specific code is going to sit in an "app" folder, and the composer setup file should look something like this.
+In this example, our project specific code is going to sit in an "app" folder, and the composer setup file should look something like this.

 ```json
 {